pintoinfant/dassword-v2/README.md

 ## Disclaimer ⚠️

 This is open-source software.
 Use at your own risk.
 While we've implemented strong security measures, no system is perfectly secure.
 Thorough testing and security audits are essential before deploying this in a production environment.
 The specifics of Shamir's Secret Sharing implementation and key recovery processes are crucial for security.
-Clearly document these aspects.
-Consider using a well-vetted library for Shamir's Secret Sharing to ensure robust implementation.